yassin-shehata/yassin-shehata/README.md

 ⚙️ I'm working on projects that involve embedded systems and firmware development, areas I'm passionate about and always looking to grow in!

-⚡ I'm currently building an AI-powered website to help create schedules and optimize time management.
+⚡ I'm currently building a portfolio website as a personal project.

 Reach out anytime: